8 min read

 “Every entry point in the chatbot requires a checkpoint to ensure that there aren’t any viruses or lines of code that could trigger anything in our systems, and there is a need to protect insurers against more and more sophisticated cyber-security attacks,” says Million.

-Conversational self-serve deep dive
+Conversational self-service deep dive

-To enable improvements, conversational self-service gives insurers access to the data.
+To enable improvements, conversational self-service gives businesses access to the data.
 This is vital because customer behaviour is evolving, and so processes may need to change.
-Some processes may not be equipped to deal with certain queries or certain levels of query.
+Some processes may not be equipped to deal with certain queries or levels of query.
 However, change shouldn’t just be for the sake of change.
 When things are being done efficiently and quickly, there is no need to change.
 Therefore, insurers should always measure and analyse their process to improve the customer experience, and to make their operations more efficient.
 It’s healthy to keep measuring.

-Spixii believes the core tools of continuous improvement include the data - the right data to deliver actionable insights.
+Spixii-learning-loopSpixii believes the core tools of continuous improvement include the data - the right data to deliver actionable insights.
 The next step is to find what needs to be improved before quickly making the changes with a low-code interface.
 This enables business analysts to make the changes they need and promote them.
 This ability to promote a version of the solution is often complex, but it’s quite easy on the Spixii platform.

 Example: Spixii & Conversational Process Automation